Sharath424/Spring-Boot-2.7.8/README.md

 <br>
 <div style="font-size:18px; text-align:justify;">
-This group comprises of Web, Web-Servlet, Web-Struts and Web-Portlet.
-These modules provide support to create web application.
+This group comprises Web, Web-Servlet, Web-Struts and Web-Portlet.
+These modules provide support to create a web application.

 * The Web module provides basic web-oriented integration features such as multipart file-upload functionality and the initialization of the IoC container using servlet listeners and a web-oriented application context.